 If we look at the latest market transactions, infrastructure assets of all kinds are being sold at multiples that move between twelve and eighteen times EBITDA.
 The brutal multiple expansion generated in infrastructure assets (the “penultimate bubble”) coincides exactly with the bubble created by artificially low rates and the monstrous excess liquidity from central banks.
 In a period when interest rates have fallen more than six hundred times, multiples paid for infrastructure assets have increased five-fold.

 Demand for infrastructure is intrinsically linked to financial repression.
-Faced with the desperate search for a bit of yield, with 9 billion euros of bonds at negative rates and zero rates, investors look for relatively safe assets, with stable cash flows and acceptable returns.
+Faced with the desperate search for a bit of yield, with 9 trillion euros of bonds at negative rates and zero rates, investors look for relatively safe assets, with stable cash flows and acceptable returns.